porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/text/text.code.md

 ---

 ## Color
-The default text color is Porsche Black.
-But also predefined or inherited colors can be set.
+Predefined colors associated with its theme are available but also inherit mode can be used to define a custom color.

 <Playground :themeable="true">
   <template #configurator>